Saintghetto17/RestApiApp/README.md

 * Integration with some kind of Public Weather/temperature services by its API (f.e Yandex Weather)
 * Make the app more clever : asyncronyous task handling, use indexes in database, add some message brocker (f.e Kafka).

-Of course, my project now not touch enough, but it is the step for a good one.
+Of course, my project now not tough enough, but it is the step for a good one.

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>